aescerr/codecompanion-spinners.nvim/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute to this project.
+Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) file for detailed guidelines on how to contribute to this project.
 Feel free to open issues or discussions for this extension.

 ## 📹 Project Sharing

-This project was developed and shared publicly to help other Neovim users enhance their CodeCompanion experience with beautiful, customizable spinners.
+This project was developed using [opencode.ai](https://opencode.ai) and shared publicly to help other Neovim users enhance their CodeCompanion experience with beautiful, customizable spinners.
 The code is freely available for anyone to use, modify, and contribute to.

 ## 🙏 Acknowledgements